router-protocol/router-chain-docs/docs/tooling/infra/router-scan/fetch-data-using-js.md

 sidebar_position: 2
 ---

-For all the mentioned query examples in the previous section, you can also fetch the data using JS.
-Below is a code snippet on how data can be fetched using JS.
+To fetch the data using JavaScript for all the query examples mentioned in the previous section, the following code snippet demonstrates how it can be achieved.

 ```jsx
 const response = await axios.post(